Contact us Today: 843-224-7638

 I step out of my writer role now for a moment, to speak directly to my communities.
 My motivation to do this is due to finding sharing personal experience- human-to-human, is central in spreading healing that comes from personal sharing.
 There’s nothing quite like it, we know through lived experience and a plethora of research.

-For me, (Sarah, director of DBT Charleston), coming to terms with my intergenerational +complex trauma meant more fully claiming my sexual identity.
-Witnessing how gender had influenced my upbringing and shaped my existence in the world, was/is a painful and liberating awakening.
-Furthermore, multisexuality, bisexuality, pansexuality are all distinct terms~ perhaps, most notably, omnisexuality as the most unique and misunderstood of all those on the multi-sexuality spectrum.
-As a teen, I identified as bisexual since it was the only language I had access to that resonated.
-Now in my 40’s, I know more fully, I identify as omnisexual.
+For me, (Sarah, director of DBT Charleston), coming to terms with my intergenerational +complex trauma meant more fully claiming myself in my own freedom.
+Witnessing how gender had influenced my upbringing and shaped my existence in the world, was and is a painful and liberating awakening.
+Furthermore, multisexuality, bisexuality, pansexuality are all distinct terms~ perhaps, most notably, omnisexuality is the most unique and misunderstood of all those on the multi-sexuality spectrum.
+I myself, most simply identify as a realized human who is box free.

 Okay, I’m going to take a brief detour here and then we’ll come right back around.
-One time, I was in a peer dynamic where a white cis male (I have also professionally treated many from this population) was working on his personal recovery from his perpetration onto another.
+One time, I was in an ‘outside-of-work-life’ peer acquaintance dynamic, where a white cis male (on a separate but relevant note: I have also professionally treated many from this population) was working on his personal recovery from his perpetration onto another.
 My memory distinctly recalls him saying about his corporate punishment, “all this punishment for something I did in one night.”
 My visceral reaction to this statement was strong.
 Besides the LGBTQ+ community, guess who is also widely targeted for rape and abuse?

 Boys.

-Many people don’t get treatment, so widespread emotional numbing is a thing that impacts many troubling approaches to intimate relationships and sexuality.
-Impacts spread to community (dis)connection and policies.
+Many people don’t get treatment, so widespread emotional numbing is something that impacts many intimate relationships and the sexuality that occurs in them.
+These impacts then further spread to community (dis)connection and seep into policies or the bypassing thereof.
 And guess where else emotional numbing and “checking out” shows up?
-In the dating world and in our homes with our partners and families.
+In the dating world and in our homes with our partners and families, along with in our relationships to ourselves.

-We either deal with feelings from generational trauma together directly and find supportive resources, or it comes out in our relationships in other forms.
-If we don’t hold emotional trauma impacts together skillfully and willingly, it formulates into more passing of generational trauma.
-Otherwise, we can come together to agree to do better job of facing our discomfort in holding people accountable.
+We either increase directly addressing our feelings from generational harm together and find supportive resources to help us do so effectively, or it comes out blindly in our relationships in other painful ways.
+If we don’t hold emotional pain and harmful impacts together skillfully and willingly, it formulates into more passing of generational trauma.
+Otherwise, we can come together to agree to increase facing our discomfort and holding people accountable.
 Accountability of family members, partners, community members set a precedent.
-Who else?

-LEADERS need significant accountability- remembering our leaders “stage” role-modeling for the masses on what’s “ok”.
+LEADERS need significant accountability- remembering our leaders “stage” role-modeling for the masses on what’s “allowable”.

 11. The Role of Loved Ones’ Responses in Successful, Long-term Recovery

-Many survivors become master people pleasers, pathologically appeasing those around them- bending to others needs in relationships becomes a deep form of self-abandonment from one’s own needs.
-People around benefit from these ‘fawning’ trauma responses without even realizing it.
+Many survivors become master fawners (aka people pleasers), pathologically appeasing those around them with excessive accomodations- bending to others needs in relationships becomes a deep form of self-denial of one’s own needs.
+People around mindlessly benefit from these ‘fawning’ trauma responses without even realizing it.
 Still, the risk of not attending to one’s own needs is often suicidality and sometimes homicidality too, so we need to look at the cycle publicly all together to address it.
 Aren’t these issues the ones you are seeing widespread in society?
 Then we need to attend to the root if we want change.

-Therapists need to share the load too and when relational bonds around the survivor could significantly help if further educated, then we all need to do this together somehow.
-And when survivor’s loved ones have benefited from getting SO MANY of their attachment needs met, they unknowingly become ‘entitled’ by default behavior science.
-So when survivors learn to start advocating for themselves in C-PTSD treatment programs, using assertiveness skills to stand up for their needs, there are often significant ‘push-back’ reactions from their loved ones.
-Every direction the survivor turns they are being crunched into a desperate corner of emotional starvation and environmental harm.
+So when survivors learn to start advocating for themselves in C-PTSD treatment programs, using assertiveness skills to stand up for their needs, they are often me with significant ‘push-back’ reactions from their loved ones.
+Each well-meaning direction the survivor turns they may experience being cornered into a ‘desperate connection’ or ‘detached independence’ of emotional starvation and environmental harm, much like a pin ball machine keeps firing back the ball.
 Helpless, this cycle can go on for years, decades, even centuries.
-Hence, the birth of intergenerational trauma.
+Hence, the birth and continuation of intergenerational harm and trauma.

 Loved Ones’ Resistance, how it makes sense, even though it interferes with Long-term Recovery

 Loved ones often do not want to feel the pain of their beloved survivor, nor their own pain of shame, guilt, anger, despair and humiliation of not being more of an active supporter all these years.
-Possibly because of their own unexamined intergenerational trauma and generational attachment wounds has left them rather inaccessible.
+Possibly because of their own unexamined intergenerational harm or trauma and generational attachment wounds have left them rather inaccessible.
 To even themselves.
-Since they often have both adapted to and benefited from survivors revolving around their emotional and connection needs in the bonds, they can even become emotionally (and sometimes physically) harmful themselves.
-A deep desire to not face the truth themselves and how it may change their social relations, they continue to invalidate the survivor as treatment is building and assertiveness skills are being effectively practiced.
+Since they often have both adapted to and benefited from survivors revolving around their emotional and connection needs in bonds, they can even become emotionally (and sometimes physically) harmful themselves.
+A deep desire to not face the truth themselves and how it may change their own reality awareness, they continue to invalidate the survivor as treatment is building with emotional regulation and assertiveness skills being effectively practiced.

 We can’t ignore it then.

-12. Trauma Generation Applicability to Politics and United States 2024 Election
+12. Trauma Generation Applicability to Politics and United States 2024-2028 Elections

-Connectively, we are now looking to make decisions around United States nationwide leadership again, while knowing well that we have the option to turn a blind eye to convicted rape representing leadership.
-Doing so would be a way of perpetrating this cycle, while filling out our November ballots.
-The right to love who we love and have freedom in the choices that construct our family lives are also at stake.
+Connectively, we are now looking to make decisions around state-by-state and United States nationwide leadership again, while knowing well that we have the option to turn a blind eye to convicted rape representing leadership, and a long list of atrocities to our humanity and democracy.
+Turning a blind eye to this and doing nothing would be a way of reinforcing this cycle.
+We have much to consider and do as we prepare for the next opportunities to fill out our voter ballots.
+The right to love who we love and have freedom in the choices that construct our family lives and who makes up our societies have steadily been targeted and are also at continuous stake.
 Abuse of our feminine producing lands and oceans through climate change harms (that we’re living horrors of from Southeast hurricanes and west coast fires (for ex.)) are another CRUCIAL discernment for wise-minded voting.

 If we excuse rape (and I just gave you a tip of the ice burg of its impact generally, and specifically on LGBTQIA2S+ people (see lgbtq+ presidential allies)), then let’s question how in touch we are with empathy.